basho/basho_docs/source/languages/en/riakcs/cookbooks/Multipart-Upload-Overview.md

 ---

 Multipart upload allows users of Riak CS to upload large objects as a set of smaller parts.
-The size of each part may be in the range of 5MB to 5GB.
+This feature allows users to pause and resume the upload of a large object or begin an upload without prior knowledge of the total size of the whole object.
+It is also allows for more efficient uploads since parts may be uploaded in parallel.

 There are three phases to a multipart upload: initiation, parts upload, and completion.
 Each phase is described in more detail